Haussmann's renovation of Paris: Underneath the streets of Haussmann's Paris – the renovation of the city's infrastructure

 The underground labyrinth built by Haussmann also provided gas for heat and for lights to illuminate Paris.
 At the beginning of the Second Empire, gas was provided by six different private companies.
-Haussmann forced them to consolidate into a single company, the Compagnie parisienne d'éclairage et de chauffage par le gaz, with rights to provide gas to Parisians for fifty years.
+Haussmann forced them to consolidate into a single company, the Compagnie parisienne d'éclairage et de chauffage par le gaz, with rights to provide gas to Parisians for 50 years.
 Consumption of gas tripled between 1855 and 1859.
-In 1850 there were only 9000 gaslights in Paris; by 1867, the Paris Opera and four other major theaters alone had fifteen thousand gas lights.
+In 1850 there were only 9000 gaslights in Paris; by 1867, the Paris Opera and four other major theatres alone had fifteen thousand gas lights.
 Almost all the new residential buildings of Paris had gaslights in the courtyards and stairways; the monuments and public buildings of Paris, the arcades of the Rue de Rivoli, and the squares, boulevards and streets were illuminated at night by gaslights.
 For the first time, Paris was the City of Light.

 Critics of Haussmann's Paris

 Contemporaneous

 Haussmann's renovation of Paris had many critics during his own time.
 Some were simply tired of the continuous construction.
 The French historian Léon Halévy wrote in 1867, "the work of Monsieur Haussmann is incomparable.
 Everyone agrees.
 Paris is a marvel, and M. Haussmann has done in fifteen years what a century could not have done.
 But that's enough for the moment.
 There will be a 20th century.
 Let's leave something for them to do."

 Others regretted that he had destroyed a historic part of the city.
-The brothers Goncourt condemned the avenues that cut at right angles through the center of the old city, where "one could no longer feel in the world of Balzac."
+The brothers Goncourt condemned the avenues that cut at right angles through the centre of the old city, where "one could no longer feel in the world of Balzac."
 Jules Ferry, the most vocal critic of Haussmann in the French parliament, wrote: "We weep with our eyes full of tears for the old Paris, the Paris of Voltaire, of Desmoulins, the Paris of 1830 and 1848, when we see the grand and intolerable new buildings, the costly confusion, the triumphant vulgarity, the awful materialism, that we are going to pass on to our descendants."